-- List all type of transportation means.
+- List all types of transportation means.
 Self-driving or public transport or both?

-- What activities you plan.
+- What activities do you plan?
 The more you get outdoors, the more you move around.

 - The number of bags and weight you can carry about.
 And walk comfortably.

-If you plan to spend your time in the Outdoors, you may need some packing tips for outdoor adventures.
+If you plan to spend time Outdoors, you may need some packing tips for outdoor adventures.